Del Pezzo surfaces with four log terminal singularities: Preliminaries

-\begin{lemma} Assume that there exists a conic bundle $\phi\colon\bar{X}\rightarrow\pp^1$ such that $C$ lies in singular fiber that contains only $(-2)$-curves and one $(-1)$-curve $C$.
+\begin{lemma} Assume that there exists a $\pp^1$-fibration $\phi\colon\bar{X}\rightarrow\pp^1$ such that $C$ lies in singular fiber that contains only $(-2)$-curves and one $(-1)$-curve $C$.
 Then every singular fiber of $\phi$ contains only $(-1)$- and $(-2)$-curves.
 Moreover, every $(-1)$-curve in singular fiber is minimal. \end{lemma}

 \begin{proof} Let $F=2C+\Delta$ be the singular fiber of $\phi$ that contain $C$.
 Note that $\Supp(\Delta)\subset\Supp(D)$.
 Let $F'$ be a singular fiber of $\phi$.
 Then $F'=\sum n_i E_i+\Delta'$, where $E_i$ are $(-1)$-curves, $\Supp(\Delta')\subset\Supp(D)$.
 Since $F\sim F'$, we see that where $a=-C\cdot (K_{\bar{X}}+D^{\sharp})\leq -E_i\cdot (K_{\bar{X}}+D^{\sharp})=e_i$.
 Then $\sum n_i=2$.
-Hence, every singular fiber of $\phi$ is of type as in lemma \ref{Zhan0}.
+Hence, every singular fiber of $\phi$ is of type as in Lemma \ref{Zhan0}.
 Moreover, every $(-1)$-curve in a singular fiber of $\phi$ is minimal. \end{proof}